-Pensioner Yang Xiaoyun has gone from school teacher to one of China’s most well-known and controversial animal rights activists, lauded and vilified for her direct approach to rescuing pooches in distress.
-Over the past twenty years Yang has saved thousands of dogs from the slaughterhouse and the streets and continues to raise some of them in her home.
+Pensioner Yang Xiaoyun has gone from school teacher to one of China’s most well-known and controversial animal rights activists.
+Over the past two decades, Yang saved thousands of dogs from the slaughterhouse and the streets and continues to raise some of them in her home.

 Is it OK or not OK to eat dogs?
 What do you think?

 News in Levels is designed to teach you 3000 words in English.
 Please follow the instructions

 How to improve your English with News in Levels:

 - Go to your level.
 Go to Level 1 if you know 1-1000 words.
 Go to Level 2 if you know 1000-2000 words.
 Go to Level 3 if you know 2000-3000 words.

 - Read the news articles from the day before and check if you remember all new words.

 - Listen to the news from today and read the text at the same time.

 - Listen to the news from today without reading the text.

 - Answer the questions under today’s news and write them in the comments.